 As you track your campaigns across the web, it’s important to know exactly where and how your content (and ads) are performing, so that you can pull or push your budget towards the right areas.

 Marketers should facilitate content sharing to create organic growth and earn attention.
 How can they do that?
 By understanding that data, content delivery and content distribution should never be separated.

-It takes an integrated platform that combines the power of data collection, data management and real-time media delivery to make social insights actionable.
+It takes an integrated platform that combines the power of data collection, data management, and real-time media delivery to make social insights actionable.

 Another benefit most marketers have discovered now?
-Short URLs are very handy when your social posts have very limited number of characters.
+Short URLs are very handy when your social posts have a very limited number of characters.